Introduction to Chatgpt

 Frequently Asked Questions

-Q: What are the weaknesses of Chatgpt?
+Q: What are the risks of plagiarizing with Chatgpt?

-Q: How can I break Chatgpt?
+Q: How can I avoid plagiarism with Chatgpt?